 Does your furry friend get treated like royalty?

-Be it that they're King or Queen of the household, most pet parents find their dogs end up ruling the roost - demanding an abundance of attention, love, kisses, and of course and most importantly, treats.
+Be it that they're King or Queen of the household, most pet parents find their dogs end up ruling the roost - demanding an abundance of attention, love, kisses, and most importantly, treats.

 Pembroke Welsh Corgi

-The most popular, well know and favourite breed of the British Royal Family is of course the Pembroke Welsh Corgi.
+The most popular, well known, and favourite breed of the British Royal Family is the Pembroke Welsh Corgi.
 In fact, Queen Elizabeth II has owned more than 30 corgis since 1945.
 It all began back in 1933 when King George IV, her father, adopted a corgi named Dookie.

 King George IV was also particularly fond of Labrador Retrievers, so much so that he bred them.
 Even today, Prince Harry and Meghan Markle own a black Labrador.